chinmayic/ODIM/README.md

 <blockquote>
-NOTE: To add a server using FQDN, add the server IP address and FQDN under the `etcHostsEntries` parameter in the `kube\_deploy\_nodes.yaml` file on the deployment node and run the following command:
+NOTE: To add a server using FQDN, add the server IP address and FQDN under the "etcHostsEntries" parameter in the "kube_deploy_nodes.yaml" file on the deployment node and run the following command:

 ```
 $ python3 odim-controller.py --config \